wernerpyke/pyxel/docs/pyke_pyxel_API.md

 **Attributes**:

 - `GAME` - Dataclass containing game-level signal constants
-  - WILL_START: Signal emitted before game initialization
+  - WILL_START: Signal emitted before game initialization, Game instance is passed as the sender
-  - UPDATE: Signal emitted on each game update cycle
+  - UPDATE: Signal emitted on each game update cycle, Game instance is passed as the sender
-  - SPRITE_REMOVED: Signal emitted when a sprite is removed from the game
 - `MOUSE` - Dataclass containing mouse input signal constants
-  - DOWN: Signal emitted on mouse button down
+  - DOWN: Signal emitted on mouse button down, Game instance and a tuple (x, y) is passed
   - UP: Signal emitted on mouse button up
-  - MOVE: Signal emitted on mouse movement
+  - MOVE: Signal emitted on mouse movement, Game instance and a tuple (x, y) is passed

   RPG-Specific Attributes:
 - `PLAYER` - Dataclass containing player-related signal constants